 jazz guitar chords

-You will find on this page 5 exercises to learn to play different jazz guitar chord voicings over the most used chord progression in jazz, the famous II-V-I sequence.
+You will find in this page 5 exercises to learn to play different jazz guitar chord voicings over the most used chord progression in jazz, the famous II-V-I sequence.

-Generally, when a beginner starts to learn to play guitar, he tackles open chords (up the guitar neck), those found in many popular songs.
+Generally, when a beginner start to learn to play guitar, he tackles open chords (up the guitar neck), those found in many popular songs.
 Then, come the bar chords (major, minor, dominant 7) a little hard to master.
 But all these chords do not have a very interesting sound and are not mostly used in jazz music.
-That's why in this lesson, (addressed to jazz beginners) we will take the main basic guitar bar chords (involves barring severral strings with one finger) to transform and enrich them so that their sonority is richer, exciting and better suited to jazz concept.
+That's why in this lesson for jazz beginners we will take the main basic guitar bar chords to transform and enrich them so that their sonority is richer, exciting and better suited to jazz concept.

 One of the most popular jazz chord substitution is the tritone substitution sometimes referred to as the dominant chord substitution.
 The most used is to replace the V with a dominant 7th chord whose root is a tritone below.
-Example with G7 (V), it can be replaced by Db7 a tritone (Three whole-steps) away.
+Example with G7 (V), which can be replaced by Db7 a tritone (Three whole-steps) away.
 Thus giving two chords that have two notes in common.
 The 7th of G7 (F) is the third of Db7 and the third of G7 (B) is the seventh of Db7.
 The inversion of the 3rds and the 7ths between the original dominant chord (V) and the substituted dominant chord (bII7) is the main feature of the tritone substitution.

-If the basic sound of jazz is based on tetrad chords (four-note chords), it is common to extend them with other tones.
-These other notes forms the upper structure of a chord which includes 9th, 11th and 13th.
+If the basic sound of jazz is based on tetrad chords (aka four-note chords), it is common to extend them with other tones.
+These other notes form the upper structure of a chord which includes 9th, 11th and 13th.
 Adding extensions to chords help to get off the beaten tracks and provides some new harmonic colors to your playing (chord soloing, comping, and arrangement).
 This lesson provides you useful extended major 7th chord shapes to apply to your playing.

 1- Blues progressions and variations